National University of Singapore Faculty of Law: History

 After its establishment in 1956 as the Department of Law of the University of Malaya, NUS Law attained faculty status in 1959, and Lionel Astor Sheridan was appointed as its founding dean.
 Its pioneer batch of students graduated in 1961, featuring future notable figures such as Chan Sek Keong and Tommy Koh.
 After the division of the University of Malaya in 1962, the faculty continued as part of the new University of Singapore.
 Subsequently, the faculty became part of the National University of Singapore which was formed in 1980 by a merger between the University of Singapore and Nanyang University.

+In August 2025, the faculty moved from NUS' Bukit Timah Campus to its Kent Ridge Campus.

 Undergraduate programmes

 The LL.B. programme at NUS Law is a four-year programme.
 Students take compulsory modules in their first two years and elective modules in their third and fourth years.
 In terms of exposure to non-law subjects, students may choose to take non-law elective modules offered by other NUS faculties, read for minors outside of law, and take on concurrent or double degree programmes.

 Undergraduate students may go on exchange to study in a law school in a foreign jurisdiction.
+This selection is determined by merit through students' academic grades.
 Students on the exchange programme pay only tuition fees at the NUS Law rate.
 Selected students can also combine completion of their LL.B. at NUS Law with an LL.M. from a partner institution in four years.

-The indicative grade profile of the tenth percentile of GCE A-Level applicants offered places in its LL.B. programme in 2020 was AAA/A. Applicants are required to sit for a selection test and attend a formal interview to assess their suitability for the study of law.
+The indicative grade profile of the tenth percentile of GCE A-Level applicants offered places in its LL.B. programme in 2025 was AAA/A. Applicants with a grade profile of AAA/A are shortlisted to sit for a written test and attend a formal interview to assess their suitability for the study of law.
+Approximately 240 students are selected from an applicant pool of 2,000 or more.